Package Leaflet: Information for the User

 Diltiazem hydrochloride

-Uni-Masdil 200 mg belongs to a group of medicines called calcium channel blockers with direct cardiac effects, derived from benzotiazepine.
+Uni-Masdil 200 mg belongs to a group of medicines called selective calcium channel blockers with direct cardiac effects, derived from benzothiazepine.

 Uni-Masdil 200 mg is indicated for the preventive treatment of stable angina attacks.
-The prolonged release formulation of Uni-Masdil 200 mg makes it possible for diltiazem absorption to be carried out in a prolonged manner, allowing for a single daily administration.
+The prolonged-release formulation of Uni-Masdil 200 mg makes it possible for diltiazem to be absorbed in a prolonged manner, allowing for once-daily administration.

 Warnings and precautions